mckysmth/Learnin_Kotlin_1/README.md

 # Description
-This game is off the classic flappy bird game.
-It's a replica and interacts similar to the mobile version of flappy bird.
-It keeps score and Generates random pipes to fly through.
+This is the clasic guessing game. the compute generates a rendom number between 1 and 100.
+The computer will tell the user if they are too high or too low.

 # Development Environment
 * IntelliJ